openmopac/openmopac.github.io/content/guides/api.md

 ## Python

 The easiest way to use the MOPAC API is through Python.
-Two Python packages with API wrappers are available: [Mopactools](/mopactools/) and [Pymopac](https://pymopac.readthedocs.io).
-Both of these packages are available on PyPI and Mopactools is also available on the conda-forge channel of Conda.
+Two Python packages with API wrappers are available: [mopactools](/mopactools/) and [pymopac](https://pymopac.readthedocs.io).
+Both of these packages are available on PyPI and mopactools is also available on the conda-forge channel of Conda.
 See their documentation for further details of use.

 ## C